rjrudin/slush-marklogic-spring-boot/templates/README.md

     ./gradlew -i mlDeploy

+To deploy the initial set of documents that will go to the content db, run the following command.
+The deployContent task in build.gradle deploys the specific files from ml-content folder with their corresponding role and privilege pairs.

+    ./gradlew -i deployContent

+Optional: To import 3,000 sample records, run the following command.

+    ./gradlew -i importSampleData

 Install the Node dependencies (only needs to be done in the future when these change):

     npm install